 Our CEO- John Fairman

-The new facility is named in honor of Dr. H. Jack Geiger, a Principal Founder of the Delta Health Center.
+The new facility is named in honor of Dr. H. Jack Geiger, a Principal Founder of Delta Health Center.
 Despite the declining population in the Mississippi Delta, the number of patients served by DHC continues to grow.
 These and other accomplishments can be attributed to his demonstrated ability in building and maintaining relationships within communities and other stakeholders, overseeing and improving finances, and his understanding and implementation of strategic operational procedures.

 More About Mr. Fairman